Omni2Sound: Towards Unified Video-Text-to-Audio Generation: Omni2Sound: Unified VT2A Generation

-This stage employs complementary augmentations to create a balanced reliance on both modalities: (i) \textit{Text Dropout.} By randomly deleting tokens from the text prompt, we create ambiguity that compels the model to rely more on the visual stream; strengthens A-V synchronization by counteracting a bias towards text. (ii) \textit{Off-screen Synthesis.} Mixing in off-screen audio and augmenting the text prompt to describe it, we create samples where the audio is not represented by the video.
-This forces the model to rely more on the text condition, improving textual faithfulness against a video bias in off-screen audio generation.
+This stage employs two complementary augmentations to enforce balanced reliance on both modalities: (i) \textit{Text Dropout.} We randomly drop tokens from the text prompt, creating ambiguity that compels the model to attend more to the visual stream.
+This counteracts text bias and strengthens audio-visual synchronization. (ii) \textit{Off-screen Synthesis.} We incorporate off-screen audio samples and augment the text prompt to describe them, producing training pairs where the audio content is absent from the video.
+This counteracts video bias and improves textual faithfulness for off-screen audio generation.